As an Amazon Associate I earn from qualifying purchases.

 Thick soft foam deforms very quickly.
 Especially if you, like most fat guys, have a pronated stand (your feet/ankles roll inward when you walk or stand).

-It blows my mind that most people just used whatever laces come on a pair of shoes without any thought to change them.
+It blows my mind that most people just used whatever laces come on a pair of shoes without any thought to changing them.
 In fact, my dad was telling me that he hated a pair of his shoes because of the laces.
 So change them?

 The Secret To Finding The Perfect Running Shoes As A Fat Guy